upa/s2ping/README.md

 ## super simple layer-2 ping

-This is very simple layer-2 ping application and daemon on Linux. `s2pingd` runs as a daemon through systemd, and listens on ethrenet interfaces using AF_PACKET socket.
-You can send echo request frames receive reply frames from `s2pingd` using `s2ping` command.
+This is a very simple userland application for layer-2 ping on Linux. `s2pingd` runs as a daemon through systemd, and listens on ethrenet interfaces using AF_PACKET socket.
+You can send echo request frames using `s2ping` command, and receive reply frames from `s2pingd`

 ```
 $ s2ping -h